You may wish to see an introductory page on this section first.

 The Cesarini (Sforza Cesarini after the marriage of Livia, the last of the Cesarini with Federico Sforza in 1673) retained their feudal rights over the citizens of Civitanova until 1817 when these were abolished by Pope Pius VII.
 During their rule they emphasized the urban aspect of Civitanova by enlarging its main square where they built their palace, by straightening some of its streets and by renovating some of its churches.

-S. Maria a Piè di Chienti ("a Piè di" means at the foot of, but in this case at "the mouth of"): (left) plain XVIIth century façade; (right) apse; the lower section retains its XIIth century design with radiating chapels (you may wish to see another image of the church in the introductory page)
+S. Maria a Piè di Chienti ("a Piè di" means at the foot of, but in this case at "the mouth of"): (left) plain XVIIth century façade; (right) apse; the lower section retains its XIIth century design with radiating chapels (you may wish to see another image of the church in the introductory page or the radiating chapels of Saint-Sernin, a Romanesque church at Toulouse)

 The valley of the River Chienti was abandoned in the VIth century as a consequence of the wars between the Byzantines and the Ostrogoths/Longobards.
 It became marshy and unhealthy, but in the IXth century monks from Abbazia di Farfa settled there and built a fortified abbey.
 The Abbots of Farfa can be regarded as feudal lords and they did not hesitate to go to war to enlarge their possessions.
 During the Investiture Controversy they sided with the German Emperors, but in 1122 they were let down by Emperor Henry V who acknowledged the right of the Pope to appoint the Abbots.
 In the XIIth century the church of S. Maria a Piè di Chienti was redesigned, most likely by or with the advice of French Cistercian monks (who in 1142 founded another abbey at nearby Fiastra).